Stenaulorhynchus: Cranial

-Some of the cranial features of Stenaulorhynchus include a frontal bone that is broader than it is long, the presence of a pineal foramen and a lack of ornamention on the jugal bone.
+Some of the cranial features of Stenaulorhynchus include a frontal bone that is broader than it is long, the presence of a pineal foramen and a lack of ornamentation on the jugal bone.
 Their postorbital The occipital condyles are significantly anterior to the quadrates and the quadrate and articular fit tightly together to form a jaw joint that wouldn't have allowed for much rotation.
-They area also known for their beak, formed at the front of their upper and lower jaws.
+They are also known for their beak, formed at the front of their upper and lower jaws.

 Postcranial

 The dorsal vertebrae have a centrum that is taller than it is wide and slightly amphicoelous in shape.
 The parapophyses and prezygapophyses are distinct that have articular surfaces about 30 degrees above horizontal.
 The caudal vertebrae have tall neural spines and the second cervical rib has a backwards pointing spine.
 Their ischium fans out towards the rear of the animal.

 The humerus is robust.
 At the proximal end, the shaft is bent backwards and expanded along the coronal plane.
 The distal humerus has a flat posterior surface and a curved ectepicondylar groove.
 The radius and ulna are the same length.

 The femur is circular in cross-section and, as with the humerus, the proximal end is bent backwards.
 Both ends of the femur are expanded and the proximal end has no neck and a prominent greater trochanter.
 The distal end has thickened condyles with a groove on the lateral side.